- WHY FATIMA

 Saint Gabriel was known in the world as Francis Possenti, son of a professional and respected family.
 He grew up in a household where devotion to Our Lady of Sorrows was a hallmark of family life.
 Francis grew up, living the life of a typical teenager, he danced, he hunted, he went out with girls, but he still felt something was lacking.
 He turned to Jesus and His Sorrowful Mother and felt an inner calling from Our Lady to become a Passionist.
 This he did after many trials.
 As a Passionist he grew daily in love with Our Lord and Mary, the Virgin of Sorrows and soon came to the perfection of Christian virtue.
 He died from tuberculosis at the young age of 24.

-Lesson from the Epistle of blessed John the Apostle.
+Lesson from the Book of Kings.

-Continuation of the Holy Gospel According to St. Mark.
+Continuation of the Holy Gospel According to St. Matthew.

 [Christ admonishes the people to follow the good doctrine, not the bad example of the scribes and Pharisees.
 He warns his disciples not to imitate their ambition and denounces divers woes against them for their hypocrisy and blindness.]

 At that time, Jesus spoke to the multitudes and to his disciples,Saying: The scribes and the Pharisees have sitten on the chair of Moses.
 All things therefore whatsoever they shall say to you, observe and do: but according to their works do ye not; for they say, and do not.
 For they bind heavy and insupportable burdens, and lay them on men' s shoulders; but with a finger of their own they will not move them.
 And all their works they do for to be seen of men.
 For they make their phylacteries broad, and enlarge their fringes.